vinkla/wordplate/README.md

 ## Integrations

 Below you'll find a list of plugins and packages we use with WordPlate.
-Some of these projects are maintained by WordPlate and other are created by other amazing developers.
+Some of these projects are maintained by WordPlate and some are created by other amazing developers.

 - [**Administration UI**](https://vinkla.dev/administration-ui)